Array of items from the Chinatown Collection

 Established in 1933, Fong On is the oldest family-run tofu shop in NYC, using age-old family recipes passed down by word-of-mouth.
 After closing its doors in 2017, the small Chinatown business reopened under the helm of Paul Eng, grandson of the original owner.

-Their glass tumbler set, tote bag, and T-shirt feature their signature products, including soy milk, herbal tea, and tofu cakes.
+Their tote bag and T-shirt feature their signature products, including soy milk, herbal tea, and tofu cakes.

 That's just a taste!
 Be sure to visit the entire collection.
 If you're in an extra-giving mood, check out 10 nonprofits working hard to give back to the Chinatown and AAPI communities.
 You can also peruse all of our gift guides.